xSAVIKx/AndroidScreencast/README.md

 ## Building and running from source

-This project requires at least Java 7 and Maven 3.2.5.
+This project requires at least Java 8 and Maven 3.2.5.

-After cloning the project, run `mvn package`.
+After cloning the project, run `mvn install`.

 The resulting artifacts will be created in the `target` subdirectory.